Laukpya: Brief

 Swa's acceptance of Laukpya's invitation resulted in the Forty Years' War between Ava and Pegu.
 Swa's inaugural invasions of Hanthawaddy in 1385–86 and 1386–87 could not break Razadarit's defenses.
 In 1388/89, Razadarit attacked the delta.
-Razadarit's army could not take Myaungmya, which was heavily fortified, and was defeated at Bassein which was defended by Laukpya's three sons.
-Then Laukpya ventured out of his defenses, and was promptly captured by Razadarit's forces.
+Razadarit's army could not take Myaungmya, which was heavily fortified, and was defeated at Bassein which was defended by Laukpya's two sons.
+Then his son Ma Pyit-Nwe, despite Laukpya's objections, ventured out to fight Razadarit's forces but was defeated by Razadarit's forces.
 Myaungmya surrendered in 1390.
 The entire delta followed.
 Laukpya's son Bya Kun and son-in-law Bya Kyin both fled to Ava.
 Swa welcomed the princes, and made Bya Kun governor of Salin and Bya Kyin, governor of Prome (Pyay).

 Laukpya had 16 wives and 70 children.